alex7kom/sweety/README.md

 # Tests

-Install Bower and run `bower install` to install Mocha and expect.js.
+Install Node.js and run `npm install` to install Mocha and expect.js.
 Then open `tests/test.html' in your browser.

 # License